 On another note, I’ve picked all of the giveaway winners from the Blogiversary Celebration so please check your emails!

 Now onto a sweet and inexpensive project for the day.
 If you are looking for a simple yet elegant centerpiece idea for your upcoming dinner party, wedding, or rehearsal dinner, I’ve got an idea for you!
-Using an old crate, mason jars and some hydrangeas from the garden you can create a luscious center piece for hardly anything at all.
+Using an old crate, mason jars and some hydrangeas from the garden you can create a chic floral arrangement for hardly anything at all.

 I love flowers and I am so fortunate that I have gorgeous white hydrangeas that fill my back yard every summer.
 I’d like to take credit for how gorgeous they look but in reality they are pretty low maintenance.
 I planted them about 3 years ago and every year they get bigger and more beautiful.
 Starting in mid-July and through September hydrangeas fill every room in my house.
 Love.

 I generally just use simple glass vases for my arrangements, but this year I decided to use this old Wine Crate that my grandma gave me (you can read more about that here).

 Pairing the rustic crate with fresh white flowers creates a very shabby chic look.
 You can find old crates like this at Thrift Stores, the Goodwill, Antique Shops and garage sales.
 I find them everywhere but I was fortunate to get this one for free :)